Graduate Fellowship Applicant Resume Example

 Admissions folks look for original thought and independence here.
 Use bullet points if you have multiple projects.
 This helps them see your skills at a glance before moving on.

-This is where I highlight every teaching assistantship, guest lecture, or tutoring gig I take on.
+This is where I highlight every teaching assistantship, guest lecture, or tutoring gig I take on, and I often refer to a cover letter for a graduate assistant role to guide my application.
 Even informal mentoring counts-universities want to see communication skills in action.

 You want to list course titles, class sizes, and any curriculum design you do.
 Mention if you use tech tools, grade papers, or lead discussion groups.
 Numbers help-say “led discussion for 30+ students.”